1. Quick Facts

 • 300 mcg = 0.090 mL (9.0 units)

-Sermorelin is most commonly administered as a subcutaneous injectable compound.
+Sermorelin is most commonly administered as a subcutaneous injectable peptide.

 - Primary Route: SubQ Injection

-- Administration Notes: Commonly discussed approximately 1 hour after the final meal of the day
+- Administration Notes: Commonly discussed approximately one hour after the final meal of the day in order to align with natural growth hormone pulsatility.

 - Product Strength: 3.33 mg/mL